micmejia/bible-dump/NKJV/Numbers/Num 28.md

 and one-tenth for each of the seven lambs;

 ###### 30
-_also_ one kid of the goats, to make [^e]atonement for you.
+_also_ one kid of the goats, to make atonement for you.

 ###### 31
-Be sure they are without [^f]blemish.
+Be sure they are without blemish.
 You shall present _them_ with their drink offerings, besides the regular burnt offering with its grain offering.